Butler 9th graders – get ready for the Big Apple! This Spring, you have the opportunity to take a 3-day, 2-night field trip to New York City.

 Payments can be made on this site by check or credit card.
 For any other arrangement, contact us at email@example.com or 724-355-4997.

-However, you can purchase Trip Protection for an additional $75.00.
 With Trip Protection, a student can drop at any time, for any reason, up until the morning of the trip.
 You will receive a full refund of all money you paid to date – no questions asked.
-The $75 trip protection payment is not refundable.
+The $75 trip protection payment is not refundable after the December 6th cut off date.
 We also cannot refund any fundraising profit.
 That money is donated to the scholarship fund.

 A limited scholarship fund is available for families facing financial hardship.
-To apply, complete the 2019 Butler NYC Financial Aid Request form by the November 21 deadline.
-Note that the form requires teacher recommendations, so don’t delay.
+To apply, complete the 2020 Butler NYC Financial Aid Request form by the November 6 deadline.
+Note that the form requires teacher reccomendations, so don’t delay.
 Late requests will not be considered.

 Fundraiser participation is mandatory to receive financial aid.